rsps/cmake-scripts/docs/+current/04_security-policy.md

 ## How to report a vulnerability

-To report a security related issue, please use GitHub's vulnerability reporting mechanism and follow the on-screen instructions.
+To report a security related issue, please use GitHub's vulnerability reporting mechanism.
+Follow the on-screen instructions.

 * [Report new Vulnerability](https://github.com/rsps/cmake-scripts/security/advisories/new)

 For additional help, please consider reading ["Best practices for writing repository security advisories"](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/best-practices-for-writing-repository-security-advisories).

-Once we have received the security related issue, we will address it to the best of our ability, as soon as it is possible.
+Once we have received the security related issue, we will address it to the best of our ability, as soon as possible.

 ## Supported Versions